Westward Expansion Unit Study

 This pioneer/westward expansion unit plan includes a plan of study, a living literature list and ideas/examples of project-based learning.

-I tried to pulled together a unit plan that was as thorough and chronological as possible.
-While there might be a few holes here or there, or even some overlap, I felt like my upper elementary and middle school children soaked in a great deal of understanding about the time period.
+For the westward expansion unit study, I worked hard to cover the era chronologically and as thoroughly as possible.
+While there might be a few holes here or there (or even some overlap), my upper elementary and middle school children soaked in much understanding about the time period.

-Daniel Boone – pioneer, frontier boundaries after Revolutionary War, Wilderness Road, Northwest Ordinance
+Daniel Boone – pioneers, frontier boundaries after the Revolutionary War, the Wilderness Road, Northwest Ordinance

-Lewis and Clark – Northwest Passage, plants and animals discovered (nature journals), geographic barriers, cartography, map of Native American tribes across N. America
+Lewis and Clark – the Northwest Passage, the nature journaling of plants and animals discovered, geographic barriers, cartography, the map of Native American tribes across North America

-Sacagawea – Conestoga wagons, Monroe Doctrine, fur trade, Oregon Fever
+Sacagawea – Conestoga wagons, the Monroe Doctrine, the fur trade, the Oregon Fever

-War of 1812 – America & Great Britain, disagreement over shipping & trade on seas – Embargo Act, Henry Clay, fought in America & Canada, Star Spangled Banner, Treaty of Ghent
+War of 1812 – maps of America & Great Britain, the disagreement over shipping & trade on seas – Embargo Act, Henry Clay, the battles in America & Canada, the Star Spangled Banner, the Treaty of Ghent

-Jedediah Smith – Oregon Trail, Santa Fe Trail
+Jedediah Smith – the Oregon Trail, the Santa Fe Trail

-Davy Crockett – prairie schooner, Jason Lee, Independence Rock
+Davy Crockett – the prairie schooner, Jason Lee, Independence Rock

-Trail of Tears – Indian Removal Act, Andrew Jackson, Cherokee history
+Trail of Tears – the Indian Removal Act, Andrew Jackson, Cherokee history

-Johnny Appleseed (John Chapman) – six states created from 1816-1821, wagon groupings, Pony Express
+Johnny Appleseed (John Chapman) – the six states created from 1816-1821, wagon groupings, the Pony Express

 The Battle of the Alamo